Best Apple Arcade games to play in 2026

-Apple Arcade is genuinely one of the best gaming subscription services around.
-Not only does it have a huge library of games that encompass countless genres and big IPs, but the selection of games is expanded significantly every month.
-Not only does is the library of the best Apple Arcade games filled with classics and modern hits, but there are a number of exclusive releases in the mix too.
+What are the best Apple Arcade games?
+Apple Arcade is genuinely one of the best video game subscription services around.
+Not only does it have a huge library of games that encompasses countless genres and big IPs, but the selection of games is expanded significantly every month.
+The library of Apple Arcade games is filled with classics and modern hits, and even several exclusive releases in the mix, too.

-Those who use a Mac can essentially enjoy these like the best free PC games, as like most current Apple devices, they are compatible with Apple Arcade.
-For most people though, it’ll be a case of playing on your iPhone or iPad.
-However you play, and whether you prefer the best farming games or the best platform games, we’ve got a list of recommendations here that encompass a little bit of everything that the service has to offer.
+Those who use a Mac can essentially enjoy these like the best free PC games, as most current Apple devices are compatible with Apple Arcade.
+For most people, though, it'll be a case of playing on your iPhone or iPad.
+However you play, and whether you prefer the best farming games or the best platform games, we've got a list of recommendations that offer a little bit of everything.

 Here are the best Apple Arcade games: